jsguerra/cenote-child-theme/README.md

-# cenote-child-theme
+# Cenote Child Theme
-A child theme for WordPress theme Cenote
+> A child theme for WordPress theme Cenote